Stuttering Speech Therapy Services

 Welcome to Hope For Stuttering

-I am a certified specialist in Stuttering Speech Therapy with the American Board of Fluency and Fluency Disorders.
+I am a certified specialist in Stuttering Speech Therapy with the American Board of Stuttering, Cluttering, and Fluency Disorders and located in Milford CT.
 Since 2001 I’ve helped those who stutter transform and flourish.

-Why choose speech therapy with a certified stuttering therapist?
+Why choose stuttering therapy with a board certified stuttering therapist?

 Philosophy of Treatment

-The key to the art of therapy is knowing when to use which approach and strategies, for each individual client.
+The key to the art of therapy is knowing what to use when for each individual client.

 My relationship with my clients is my passion.
 I care about them deeply.
-Over the years, I have been trained in many different stuttering approaches and have advanced training and certifications in nervous system regulation tools; strategies to help calm the parts of the brain that can become over activated; and in resiliency building approaches.
-I’m a holistic practitioner that thinks outside of the box.
+Over the years, I have been trained in many different stuttering approaches, counseling, and I have advanced training and certifications in nervous system regulation tools; strategies to help calm the parts of the brain that can become over activated; and in resiliency building approaches.
+I’m a holistic practitioner that thinks outside of the box and have implemented trauma informed therapy for over a decade.

 What do I do?
 I’m not someone who stutters myself, but I have my own story of struggle, transforming, and overcoming.
 I am someone with great empathy and a passion for helping.
 I believe the art of therapy is key.
 What to use and when for each individual client is the art, and this creates unique treatment for each person.
 I meet the client where they are and journey alongside them.
 I introduce things when there is opportunity and I plant seeds.
 I respect each client.

 I believe that stuttering is okay.
-I believe that living a life driven by fear is not okay.
+I believe that living a life driven by fear can be transformed to living in freedom.
 I desire to help each client flourish.

 What is Stuttering?